 You’re a writer, not a videographer or filmmaker, so we don’t expect your videos to be perfect.
 We’d rather you focused on the writing and on taking literature to the streets, the bus, the mall or wherever else people are going about their daily lives and don’t expect to find literature.

-Today’s tools make video easier to create than ever before.
-You can create a GuerrillaReads video with something as simple as your cell phone or with a still camera that has a movie setting.
-If you have a camcorder or can borrow one from a friend, all the better.
-We used to be big fans of the Flip video camera. until the Kodak Zi8 came along, mostly because it has a mic input.
-Very important for hearing all the wonderful words you wrote.
+Today’s tools make video easier than ever before.
+When GuerrillaReads was founded, we recommended that you borrow a camcorder (remember those?).
+Then we became big fans of the Flip video camera. until the Kodak Zi8 came along, mostly because it had a mic input.

 1. Get the camera in close to the reader.
 This will give you better picture and sound quality.
 The closer-upper the better.